orassayag/nextjs-blog/README.md

 Clone the project to your computer.
 Steps to view the solution:
-1. Open server project on IDE (I used VS CODE).
+1. Open server project on IDE (I used VSCode).
-2. Terminal: npm start.
+2. In the terminal: npm start.
 Happy testing! :)

 ### Prerequisites

-You'll need to install VS Code, Node, and clone the project, run npm i + node index.js
+You'll need to install VSCode, Node, and clone the project, and in the terminal run npm i + node index.js

 ## Built With